molecularinformatics/roshambo/README.md

-# pypaper
+# roshambo

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-`pypaper` is a python package for robust Gaussian molecular shape comparison.
+`roshambo` is a python package for robust Gaussian molecular shape comparison.
 It provides efficient and fast algorithms for comparing the shapes of small molecules.
 The package supports input file formats including PDB, MOL, and SMILES.
 It uses [PAPER](https://simtk.org/projects/paper/) in the backend for overlap optimization.